JonathanBowker/pseudonymisation-as-a-service/README.md

 Still, it should be noted that the problem of additional available information is “orthogonal” to pseudonymisation, while being primarily a data protection by design issue.
 Therefore, as also mentioned earlier in the report, on top of pseudonymisation, one can consider the injection of noise to the arguments of the pseudonymisation function, or the use of generalization, in order to make brute force attacks less effective (see also Section 5.6).
 This degree of freedom is a way to further strengthen pseudonymisation and protect against relevant attacks.

 ## 8.6 LINKAGE AMONG MULTIPLE DATA SOURCES
-Beyond the above Scenario of SN and OSS, an even more challenging Scenario of pseudonymisation emerges when considering not just two organisations (SN and OSS) to participate, but when assuming a large-scale marketplace of pseudonymised data.
+Beyond the above scenario of SN and OSS, an even more challenging scenario of pseudonymisation emerges when considering not just two organisations (SN and OSS) to participate, but when assuming a large-scale marketplace of pseudonymised data.
 In such Scenarios, multiple different organisations share pseudonymised datasets of personal data, with the intention of allowing some utility (e.g. creating profiles for marketing purposes) while protecting the identity of the data subjects themselves.
 The often-heard argument in such Scenarios is that the pseudonymisation prevents re-identification of data subjects, thus legitimising such data sharing.
 This report does not argue for or against legitimacy of sharing of pseudonymised datasets, but discusses the issues of properly applying pseudonymisation in such a setting.

 Assume a set of companies A to E, who all collect personal data on their users, such as the data gathered by SN in the previous example.
 Linkage of user profiles of different companies could be performed by comparing the e-mail addresses utilised by the respective users.
 If two user profiles found at, say, companies B and D, registered with exactly the same e-mail address, they most likely belong to the same data subject.
 However, obviously, the e-mail address itself is personal data, as was discussed in Section 7.
 It thus becomes necessary to apply pseudonymisation to the e-mail addresses in the datasets of B and D before sharing them among A, B, C, D, and E.